MaikeGo/Traveltide-Customer-Segmentation/executive_summary.md

 ### **Executive Summary: Findings and Recommendations**

-Our analysis identified seven distinct customer segments for more targeted marketing strategies, based on user behavior, spending patterns, and responsiveness to discounts.
+Our analysis of **Traveltide's fictional website data** identified seven distinct customer segments for more targeted marketing strategies, based on user behavior, spending patterns, and responsiveness to discounts.
 This segmentation will enable more effective and personalized engagement, ultimately driving customer retention and repeat business.

 #### **Key Findings**
 - The **Big Spenders** segment comprises high-value customers who consistently spend above average on both flights and hotels.
 They represent a significant revenue opportunity.